 - AlphaGo by Google/DeepMind for beating the best human players in the GO game

-- AlphaFold by Google/DeepMind for solving of prediction protein structure
+- AlphaFold by Google/DeepMind for solving the protein structure prediction

 - GPT-3 by OpenAI for advanced language model that can do a LOT of things

 That is all for now.
-There are other great resource lists like the one from DeepMind, from which we got inspired.
+There are other great resource lists like the one from DeepMind, from which I got inspired.
 The list is divided by the level of the target audience – introductory, intermediate, and advanced.
-We will try to keep this post updated and if we find a gem it will appear here.
-There is much more material from which you can learn but now it’s up to you to start your own machine learning journey.
+We will try to keep this post updated and if we find a gem, it will definitely appear here.
+There is much more material from which you can learn, but now it’s up to you to start your own machine learning journey.